 Ivo Kalajzic, Associate Professor, Department of Reconstructive Sciences and Department of Genetics and Developmental Biology.
 M.D., Ph.D., University of Zagreb School of Medicine, Croatia.
 Bone biology, differentiation of the osteoblast lineage cells.

-Yusuf Khan, Assistant Professor of Orthopaedic Surgery and Chemical, Materials and Biomolecular Engineering.
+Yusuf Khan, Associate Professor of Orthopaedic Surgery and Chemical, Materials and Biomolecular Engineering.
 Ph.D.
 Drexel University.
 Strategies to synthesize scaffolds that are also capable of delivering proteins and growth factors essential for complete and adequate healing of bone defects through the use of biodegradable polymers alone and in combination with ceramic materials.